More pages in this section

 Camp Gedling was purchased in the early nineteen eighties from the Gedling family who were then active supporters of the Ignatius Park College Community.
-Since then it has served the College and a range of other community organisations, businesses and individuals as a venue for educational, recreational and industrial activities.
+Since then it has served the College and a range of other community organisations, businesses and individuals as a venue for educational, training and recreational activities.

 The high set, weatherboard building near the camp fireplace is the original science lab from Our Lady's Mount Christian Brothers College which was located on Stanton Hill above the present city centre, before the College was relocated to Cranbrook and became the present Ignatius Park College.

 Camp Gedling's thirty-year history includes some quite significant events in the development of Townsville and its hinterland.
 These include active use of the new Hervey Range Road officially opened in the mid-seventies, the establishment of High Range Military Training Area and a fifteen-year nickel mining operation linking the ore deposits at Greenvale to Yabulu and Townsville port.
 This contemporary history and the colourful pioneering background of Thornton's Gap have added value to the area as a popular tourist destination.

 IPC Camp Gedling is a minimal cost, community-friendly camp site owned and managed by Ignatius Park College and supported by 200 years of education in the Edmund Rice Tradition.

 For users of the great outdoors in the Townsville and wider Charters Towers communities, Camp Gedling has a number of unique features: